Comfy-Org/rfcs/rfcs/rfc-####-Core Video Nodes/####-Core Video Nodes.md

 ## Adoption strategy

 It only adds new nodes, so there should be no conflicts with existing workflows, adding the nodes as BETA and giving them some time to be tested would be fine.

+- Create the necessary nodes to go from video to video, no audio nor subtitles, add experimental flag to set as `BETA`
+- Create examples and documentation on intended usage
+- Gradually add the missing streams

 ## Miscellaneous